What they are, how to get them, and why you want them.

 How are Status Credits different from Velocity Points?

-Basically, you can earn Velocity Points for a whole host of things including flying, and they can be redeemed for all sorts of rewards as well (from fuel to Reward Seats to online shopping).
+Basically, you can earn Velocity Points for a whole host of things including flying, and they can be redeemed for all sorts of rewards as well (from Reward Seats to online shopping).

 Status Credits work a bit differently.
 They’re earnt when you fly (mostly, there’s more on that below), and the more you earn the closer they could get you to extra travel perks on Virgin Australia and our partner airlines.